Retropaint/skelform_user_docs/src/styles.md

 ### Textures Section

-Lists all textures of the selected Style.

-All textures will have indices in front of their names, starting with `0)`.
-Bones will use the corresponding texture based on index.

-This section will display all textures of a hovered style in the styles section.
+Bones with the same name as the texture will automatically use it, assuming style priority.

+Textures can be renamed by double clicking.

+If a different style is hovered in the Style section, this list will instead show all textures in it.

+### Bones Section

+Simply lists bones.
+Helps with the section to the right (assigned textures).

+Dragging a texture on a bone will set it as the bone's texture.

-### Assigned Bones Section
+### Assigned Textures Section

-Lists all bones and their assigned texture index (if said bone uses the selected style).
+Lists the assigned textures of the corresponding bone to the left.

-Clicking on a bone will either add or remove it from the style.
-It's texture index can be changed with either the dropdown to the right, or by dragging a texture onto it.
+Clicking on them will open a dropdown to select a texture from the chosen style.

 ## Style Visibility